keymanapp/keymanapp-test-bot-playground/README.md

 # keymanapp-test-bot-playground

-This is a safe place to experiement with the @keymanapp-test-bot bot.
+This is a safe place to experiement with the @keymanapp-test-bot bot bot.